List of West Indies cricket captains: Men's Twenty20 International captains

 This is a complete list of every man who has captained the West Indies in at least one Twenty20 international.
-It is complete up to the fifth and final T20I match for the West Indies in the 2025-26 West Indian tour of New Zealand.
+It is complete up to the third and final T20I match for the West Indies in the 2026 Sri Lankan tour of the West Indies.

 The first Twenty20 International involving West Indies was played in February 2006 against New Zealand in Auckland.
 This match was the first tied Twenty20 International and also involved the first bowl-out (won by New Zealand).

 Two years later in December 2008, another match between New Zealand and West Indies at the same venue in Auckland was also tied and this match involved the first elimination over/Super Over (won by West Indies) which is meant to replace the bowl-out.

 The first Twenty20 International played in the West Indies was played on 20 June 2008 against Australia in Bridgetown, Barbados.